lvh/lvh.github.com/source/_posts/2014-03-10-optimization-problems-and-pycon-financial-aid.markdown

 $${300 \choose 2} = \frac{300!}{2! \cdot 298!} = 44850$$

-A lot, more than we can check by hand, but pretty easy for a computer.
+That's a lot!
+It's more than we can check by hand, but still pretty easy for a computer.
+Besides, there are actually fewer pairs than
-Besides, there are actually fewer pairs than that: some people request to be paired together explicitly, and we only pair people of the same gender.
+that: some people request to be paired together explicitly, and we only pair people of the same gender.

 Then, I sort them by number of unmatched days, that is, how many days would have a single person in the hotel room if we paired them